 For fall tournaments you also need to approach lure choices differently.
 First and foremost think big baits.
 All of the forage base, especially the fry that were once so small in the spring have had all summer to grow so the baitfish are larger.
 Unless I'm facing a real tough bite my first choice will most likely be a larger lure at this time of the year.

 Another thing I like about fall is that you can use a wide variety of types of lures and still have a successful tournament or day on the lake.
 From the top to the bottom, and everything in between, almost anything will catch fish in the fall.
 But not everything will work on every lake.

 You must learn to judge the water you're fishing.
 For example, if you're on a lake like Texoma during the fall the lower end is notorious for sandy drops that hold a lot of bass.
 But this water is exceptionally clear and a topwater or soft jerkbait like a Texas Critter will usually out produce other methods of fishing.

 At a lake like Richland-Chambers you can find definite differences in the fall.
 This lake is different from any other lake I have fished in Texas during this time of year.

 I've won a lot of tournaments on Richland-Chambers, usually fishing deep structure with a Carolina rig.
-But during the Pro Team championship in 1998 my partner Roy Carlson and I caught only one bass, in two days, of the 10 fish we weighed in on a Carolina rig.
+But during the Pro Team championship my partner Roy Carlson and I caught only one bass, in two days, of the 10 fish we weighed in on a Carolina rig.
 We ended up with over 45 pounds, but most came on a Texas- rigged worm or a Norman DD 22 crankbait.

 During that tournament I fished a Carolina rig some of the time, but the fish wouldn't take it.
 Since that tournament I have found that I still can't get a bite on a Carolina rig at Richland-Chambers during the fall.